podio/podio-android/items/index.md

 Podio.item.create(appId, item);
 {% endhighlight %}

-Would you be interested in the result, then you'd have to register a result listener or an error listener, as shown above.
+Would you be interested in the result, you'd have to provide a result listener and/or an error listener as usual.

 ### Update items ###
-The update flow follows the same principles as the create flow; You create an item, add the field values you wish to update and send the item to the Podio API:
+The update flow follows the exact same principles as the create flow; You create an item, add the field values you wish to update and send the item to the Podio API:

 {% highlight java %}
 Item item = new Item();